-Exeter v Glasgow (Sat)
+Exeter run rampant in eight-try victory

-Heineken Champions Cup: Exeter Chiefs v Glasgow Warriors
+Heineken Champions Cup: Exeter Chiefs 52-17 Glasgow Warriors

 Last updated on .From the section Rugby Union